modernish/modernish/README.md

   order.
 Example: `modernish --test -t match:2,4,7/arith/shellquote:1` runs test 2, 4 and 7 from the `match` set, the entire `arith` set, and only test 1 from the `shellquote` set.
+  A *testset* can also be given as a shell glob pattern, in which case the set(s) matching the pattern will be run.
 * `-x`: trace each test using the shell's `xtrace` facility.
 Each trace is stored in a separate file in a specially created temporary directory.
 By default, the trace is deleted if a test does not produce an unexpected